IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segment.rst

     (Required for new resource) List of rules that determine if the entity belongs to the segment during feature / property evaluation.
 An entity is identified by an unique identifier and the attributes that it defines.

-  guid (True, str, None)
-    (Required for new resource) GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

   name (True, str, None)
     (Required for new resource) Segment name.

-  segment_id (True, str, None)
-    (Required for new resource) Segment id.

   tags (False, str, None)